Skip to content

 Retinol

 1. The most popular kid of all.
 Retinol is mild and hence can be found over the counter.
-It is obviously superb for wrinkles, and pigmentation, increasing collagen production by going into the deep layers of the skin, eliminating dead dark cells & generating fresh ones for younger-looking skin.
+It is a superb ingredient for treating wrinkles, and pigmentation, treating acne, increasing collagen production by going into the deep layers of the skin, eliminating dead skin cells, and generating fresh ones for younger-looking skin.

 2. Recommended Percentage – 0.25-1%.